Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Confounding POMDPs problems

+The CT-graph is an abstraction of the decision-making process and it allows designing confounding POMDPs with the measurable complexity and partial observability in quantifiable metrics (see Fig.~\ref{fig:problem} for pictographical representation).
+A CT-graph can be thought of as a tree-like decision graph with two types of nodes (i) \emph{decision states} (where the CT-graph branches into multiple sub-trees) and (ii) \emph{wait states} (where the tree does not branch).
+Actions are also of two types: \emph{wait-actions} and \emph{act-actions}.

 A reward is located at one particular leaf node in the tree graph (Fig.~\ref{fig:problem}(C)).
-The agent is required to perform wait-actions while in a wait state and choose from a set of act-actions while at a decision point, where the specific act-action chosen determines the path that the agent follows along the tree.
+The agent is required to perform wait-actions while in a wait state.
+While while at a decision point the agent chooses from a set of act-actions, where the specific act-action chosen determines the path that the agent follows along the tree.
 Wait states lead to themselves with a delay probability $p$ or to the next state in the sequence with probability $1-p$.
-At each decision point there are $b$ options corresponding to the branches in the sub-graphs of a tree graph.
-The number decision points between home and reward state is the depth $d$ of the tree graph.
+At each decision point there are $b$ options corresponding to the branches in the sub-trees of a particular decision point.
+The number of decision points between home and reward state is the depth $d$ of the tree graph.
 The environment has an optimal sequence of actions that leads to one unique leaf of the tree graph that returns a reward of one.
 The branch factor $b$, the depth $d$, the delay probability $p$, and the sets of observations are configurable parameters, making this problem a blueprint for a large set of benchmarks, from simple to extremely difficult problems for medium to large size graphs (Fig. \ref{fig:problem}).

-For each type of state, the environment provides either deterministic or stochastic observations, but all from the specific set associated with one state type: thus, different states of the same type can provide different observations.
-Referring to Fig.\ \ref{fig:problem}(B), S1, S3 and S4 (wait states) may all provide the same observation or different observations from the same set, which makes the problem a POMDP\footnote{Source code for the CT-graph provided at \url{https://github.com/--anonymised}}.
-While a standard input size for DRL is the $84\times84$ image size used with the ATARI platform, we used a smaller $12\times12$-sized set that allows for a considerably faster simulation while nevertheless requiring a feature extraction phase.
-The images are single-channel scaled up and rotated $4\times4$ checker patterns of low-medium-high values (Fig. \ref{fig:problem}(C)).